 - Read How to Rig Metal Jigging Spoons to learn more about using this type of gear.

 Editor's Note: It’s a smart idea to consider visiting our Charter Fishing Guide to find a good charter or party boat, and fish with the pros once or twice, to learn the ropes before trying it on your own.
 And before you run out to start fishing for black sea bass, check out our Bass-N-Blue article and video for some specialized and detailed tips for catching them in deeper waters, where they're often mixed in with blueline tilefish.
+You can also try fishing for sea bass in the Chesapeake; usually you'll only catch throwbacks, but during the 2020 season there were keepers being caught as well - here's a quick video showing how.

 -By Hannah McGee